awsdocs/aws-codebuild-user-guide/doc_source/triggers-edit.md

 **Note**
 You can use the Amazon CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/) to edit source version, timeout, and other options that are not available in AWS CodeBuild\.

+## Edit AWS CodeBuild triggers programmatically<a name="trigger-edit-code"></a>

+CodeBuild uses Amazon EventBridge rules for build triggers\.
+You can use the EventBridge API to programmatically edit the build triggers for your CodeBuild projects\.
+See [Amazon EventBridge API Reference](https://docs.aws.amazon.com/eventbridge/latest/APIReference/) for more information\.